 New York, NY 10001

 As human beings, we have the unique and natural ability to be sentient, or respond to the world, aesthetically.
 For the interest of this world and the people who inhabit it, the ability to do this – to be aware of our existence and feel compassionate as sentient human beings – is necessary and beautiful.
 Unlike many other areas of study, the study of the arts can help develop this gift as it teaches all three realms of knowledge of being: cognitive, psychomotor, and affective.
 The study of music, more specifically, simultaneously aids in the development of multiple areas of the brain; music is mathematical, scientific, historical, a foreign language, physical, and an art.
-Further, studying any of the arts innately develops a student’s ability to problem solve, think critically, collaborate, and remain open to constructive criticism.
+Further, studying any of the arts innately develops a student’s ability to solve problems, think critically, collaborate, and welcome constructive criticism.
 Through music and the arts, a student’s imagination, creativity, and innovation are preserved and further, nourished.
 These latter skill sets in particular, are essential for life in today’s society.
 I am passionate about teaching because I have learned, first-hand, that regardless of which profession one chooses, studying the arts can equip all people, especially children, for success in their personal lives, careers, and as active members of their communities.
 I truly believe that music makes us “smarter” and more importantly, better people.

 My journey as a teacher began during early high school at our district’s summer start-up program for young beginners and I have since had the great pleasure of mentoring students of all ages and levels, through age 83!
-I currently offer private instruction in Manhattan.

 Please do not hesitate to get in touch for more information or to schedule your first lesson!